 2. The 2018 Jaguar XF is the perfect car for a road trip across the USA

 Visibility out of each and every window is excellent, the seats are very firm and supportive, and the overall driving position is really good.
 I know for a fact that I could be comfortable piloting this thing for hours on end.
-Keep in mind that I drove a 2015 Corvette Stingray from San Diego to Washington DC a few years ago and I found that really comfortable as well, so take that for what it’s worth.
+Keep in mind that I was really comfortable during a C7 Corvette road trip from San Diego to Washington DC a few years ago as well, so take that for what it’s worth.

 3. Be prepared to deal with annoying glitches (it’s a Jaguar duh)